aQute-os/biz.aQute.osgi.util/biz.aQute.foreign.python.provider/readme.md

 * `python` – The path to the appropriate Python command
 * `restartDelay` – Number of milliseconds to delay between restarts

+For testing purposes, the Python command path can also be set with the system property `biz.aQute.python.command`.

 ## Gogo

 There is a `python:python` gogo command to see the running Python apps.